Cabalbl4/pseudonimizr/README.md

 #### process(langs, mode, input)
 Main async function.
 Accepts:
+##### langs
-**langs**: a string of comma-separated languages, or array of language strings, or 'AUTO' keyword, or undefined/null
+a string of comma-separated languages, or array of language strings, or 'AUTO' keyword, or undefined/null
 ```
 'DE'
 'DE,GB'